Car Import Calculator: Calculate Shipping and Tax Costs Easily

 FOB: Free on Board or Freight on Board

-The FOB implies that the shipper is responsible for all of the carrier’s costs and risks until the items are on the transport vessel.
+The FOB implies that the shipper is responsible for all the carrier’s costs and risks until the items are on the transport vessel.
 After they are loaded, the cost risk is transferred to the buyer if one exists.
 When transporting a vehicle, all risk would be on the shipper.

 Transit and Insurance Cost